-Without Smart Previews, you can only process photos in the Lightroom Develop module if the hard drive containing your photo files is connected to your computer.
+Without Smart Previews, you can only process photos in Lightroom Classic’s Develop module if the hard drive containing your photo files is connected to your computer.
 If you store your photos on an external hard drive, and it isn’t connected, you can’t process them.

 This is unlikely to be a problem if you do all your photo processing at home.
 But it’s a disadvantage when you travel.
 You may prefer not to take a hard drive containing photo files with you in case it gets lost or stolen.
 Or you might leave external drives at home so you travel with fewer items.